Scotland in 1969 |

 Goalkeepers

 -- Tommy Lawrence had a legendary status in Liverpool as a sweeper-goalkeeper.
 However, he lost his starting job to Ray Clemence on February, 1970 after Watford beat Liverpool in the quarterfinal of the FA Cup.
-Nevertheless, I decided to stay with the three goalkeepers.
+Nevertheless, I decided to stay with him.

 Defenders